learn-co-curriculum/phrg-cli-scraping-gem-project/README.md

 6. The application should conform to Nitro's Ruby linting conventions.
 The `rubocop.yml` file included in this repo should be copied over to your application and named `.rubocop.yml`.
 Running `rubocop` from your application's root should return a `no offenses detected` message.
 (Notice you need to change the filename by adding a `.` to it.)

-### Example Domains

-- Movies opening soon - Enter your zip code and receive a list of movies and their details.
-- Libraries near you -  Enter your zip code and receive a list of libraries and their details.
-- Programming meetups near you, list details.
-- News reader - List articles, read article.

-### Link example repo here that was a project made by a PCA graduate.

 ## Instructions